Penne all’Arrabbiata

 Instructions

-- Next break the tomatoes apart with a wooden spoon and continue to simmer for an additional 10 minutes (if any oil rises to the top slowly mix it into the sauce).
-Season with salt and extra chilli flakes if needed.
+- After 20 minutes, break apart the tomatoes with a wooden spoon.
+Continue to simmer for an additional 10 minutes or until the tomatoes have softened.
+Season with salt and additional chili flakes to taste.

-- Drain and add the pasta to the arrabbiata sauce and leave to finish cooking for 1 minute in the sauce whilst slowly mixing.
+- Drain the pasta and add it to the arrabbiata sauce.
+Allow to finish cooking for 1 minute in the sauce while slowly mixing, adding reserved pasta water as needed to adjust the consistency.

 Notes